ajfisher/node-pixel/docs/rainbow-dynamic-multipin.md

-# Creating a rainbow effect
+# Creating a rainbow effect with multiple strips

 This example uses a 16 LED strip and a custom rainbow calculator to create a nice rainbow that moves dynamically across multiple pins.
 This example uses a custom firmata.